gamerelf-lol/Project_DXM/augments/DeepLink/Infolink.md

 **Manufacturer**: DeepLink Global
 **Developed in**: DeepLink Neuroscience Research Facility, VIRO
+**Release Year**: 2094
 **Retail**: USD$99
-**Required**: DeepLink Auditory Cortext Augment Prosthetic

 ---

 ### Overview

-The **DeepLink Infolink** is an advanced neural augmentation developed by **DeepLink Global**, designed to enable users to transmit, receive, and interpret radio signals directly through their neural network.
+The DeepLink Infolink is an advanced neural augmentation developed by DeepLink Global, designed to enable users to transmit, receive, and interpret radio signals directly through their neural network.
 This augment functions as a real-time communication system, offering seamless integration with wireless devices, networks, and other augmented individuals equipped with compatible systems.
+Neuro-communication is enabled when paired with the Auditory Cortex Augment Prosthesis (ACAP), allowing users to communicate silently and efficiently without external devices.

-The **Infolink** operates as a bridge between the brain and wireless networks, allowing users to interface with various systems and devices, including security networks, communication hubs, and even personal wireless gadgets.
-By leveraging direct neural processing, **Infolink** enables real-time data transmission and reception, making it a highly sought-after tool for professionals in intelligence, covert operations, and high-tech industries.
+The Infolink operates as a bridge between the brain and wireless networks, allowing users to interface with various systems and devices, including security networks, communication hubs, and even personal wireless gadgets.
+By leveraging direct neural processing, Infolink enables real-time data transmission and reception, making it a highly sought-after tool for professionals in intelligence, covert operations, and high-tech industries.

 ---